guilherme-p/dominus/README.md

 I made this simple, concurrent Robin Hood hash table in order to practice Rust.
 It uses parking_lot's RwLock for each bucket, and ahash for faster hashing.
+I haven't implemented resizing.

 I also included some simple tests and benchmarks.